Diptych varieties. II: Polar varieties

-The diptych varieties with $de=4$ have a beautiful description in terms of key 5-folds $V(k)\subset\Aff^{k+5}$, that play a principal role in this paper (see Section~\ref{s!1}, and especially \ref{ss!Vk}).
-These are {\em quasihomogeneous spaces} that are easy to describe based on the algebra of polars, and we offer several alternative approaches.
+The diptych varieties with $de=4$ have a beautiful description in terms of key 5-folds $V_k\subset\Aff^{k+5}$ that play a principal role in this paper (see \S\ref{s!1}, and especially \ref{ss!Vk}).
+These are {\em almost homogeneous spaces} that are easy to describe based on the algebra of apolarity, and we offer several alternative approaches.
 With a final unprojection argument, any of these descriptions is enough to prove the existence of diptych varieties with $de=4$.

-Geometrically, the $V(k)$ are quasihomogeneous spaces for $G=\GL(2)\times\G_m$; they are the closure of orbits of a `polar' vector in a reducible representation of $G$, and we refer to them as {\em polar varieties}, as yet with no formal definition, but see \ref{ss!Vk}.
-Other diptych varieties also have more symmetry along these lines, and it is an interesting problem to know how far this will go.
-We would also like to know whether polar varieties such as the $V(k)$ and the $W(d)$ introduced in \ref{ss!32} arise naturally in other parts of geometry and representation theory -- we see similar phenomena in other calculations in codimension $\ge4$, and this type of {\em polar geometry} should apply more widely.
+Geometrically, the $V_k$ are almost homogeneous spaces for the group $G=\GL(2)\times\G_m$: each is the closure of the orbit of an `apolar' vector in a reducible representation of $G$, and we refer to them as {\em apolar varieties}, as yet with no general formal definition, but see \ref{ss!Vk}.
+It would be interesting to know whether apolar varieties such as the $V_k$ and the $W_d$ introduced in \ref{ss!32} arise naturally in other parts of geometry and representation theory; we see similar phenomena in other calculations in codimension $\ge4$, and this type of {\em apolar geometry} should apply more widely.

-From the point of view of equations, we express the $V(k)$ using a generalised form of Cramer's rule.
-This provides all the equations of $V(k)$ in closed form, in contrast to the small subset of Pfaffian equations that we get away with in \cite{BR1}.
-The varieties $V(k)$ are serial unprojections, although that description does not directly provide all the equations.
+From the point of view of equations, we express the $V_k$ using a generalised form of Cramer's rule.
+This provides all the equations of $V_k$ in closed form, in contrast to the small subset of Pfaffian equations that we get away with in \cite{BR1}.
+The varieties $V_k$ are serial unprojections, although this does not itself provide all the equations directly.